benyakirten/benyakir-writes/README.md

 > 9/27/2021: I thought I was just going to update the text on a few items.
 Turns out I needed to fix the test suite.
 To be honest, the unit tests are way more brittle than I thought they would be.
 I will have to consider how I unit test React components in the future.
 The accessibility tests found new color contrast errors I had no idea about.
 I have fixed them, though I'm unsure if it will find more.
 It all seems functional now.
 > 10/1/2021: Adjusted some styles for media queries.
 Notably, reduced the font size for phones and made the expanded sidebar smaller.
 > 10/13/2021: Added Travis for CI
+> 10/23/2021: Added some memoization.
+A lot of extraneous stuff gets painted for reasons I'm not sure yet.
+I'll have to investigate.